paepcke/jupyter_emacsy_plus/README.md

 ```
 The use of setuptools maybe an abuse, since the code is purely JavaScript.
 But it's convenient.
 - While the code is all CodeMirror, it does assume the existence of a global variable CodeMirror.
 This variable is available in Jupyter 4.0.x notebooks, which is where the code was tested.
 The automatic installation assumes that Jupyter is installed.
 For other contexts a more manual installation is needed: The classes need to be loaded, and the CodeMirror variable must be created.

+###*Known Bugs*
+- In `suspendKeyBinding()` and `restoreKeyBinding()` methods in *SafeKeyMap* don't work.
+The bindings seem to get properly removed from the correct map, as well as restored.
+But the commands bound to the keys are still called.
+Maybe CodeMirror needs to be kicked to refresh some cash?
+- Because of the above bug, `Cnt-x Cnt-x` (exchange point/mark) can't be implemented as planned.
+The workaround in the current code is to bind the command to `Cnt-x Cnt-X` instead.
+Note the capitalization in the second keystroke.
+Once the first bug is fixed, this second one goes away.